Published:

 How does IoT work?

 IoT devices, from smart thermostats to fitness trackers, connect to each other and the internet through the Cloud.
+They use sensors to collect data from their surroundings, measuring things like:- Temperature

 - Motion